pgomez-r/inception/guide/08_DOCKER_MARIADB.md

 But if everything is done correctly, congratulations - we have successfully launched the database!

-Exit the environment with the exit command or Ctrl+D.
+Exit MariaDB environment with the exit command or Ctrl+D.